-One of the most common questions we get at FitBUX is “Should I pay off student loans or invest?”
-This is a complex question because each person’s goals are different and both options have advantages as well as disadvantages.
+One of the most common questions we get at FitBUX is: Should I pay off student loans or invest?
+This is a complex question because each person’s goals are different.
+Also both options have advantages as well as disadvantages.

 Pay Off Student Loans or Invest: The Starting Point

 We need a starting point when deciding to pay off student loans or invest.
 The first place to start is determining what student loan repayment plan you are going to be using.

 If you will be using an Income-Driven Repayment plan (IDR, REPAYE, PAYE, IBR, PSLF) then the choice is easy: save, save, save.
 The reason is two-fold: